hursey013/balance-bot/README.md

 ## Prerequisites

 - A SimpleFIN access link (looks like `https://user:pass@bridge.simplefin.org/simplefin`) from [beta-bridge.simplefin.org/info/developers](https://beta-bridge.simplefin.org/info/developers).
-Copy the entire URL with the embedded Basic Auth credentials when you create an access.
+When you generate it, copy the whole link—username, password, everything.
-- At least one Apprise-friendly destination URL (Discord, Matrix, email, SMS gateways—pick your flavor) or an Apprise config key that points to a preconfigured bundle of URLs.
+- Somewhere for Apprise to deliver notifications: a Discord webhook, Matrix room, email address, SMS gateway, or a saved Apprise config key if you already have one.
-- Docker or Node.js 20+ if you want to run the service locally.
+- Either Docker or Node.js 20+ on the machine that will run the bot.

 ## Quick Start (Docker Compose)